crocmons/AIOD-rest-api/docs/using/index.md

 is available on complementary [Swagger](https://api.aiod.eu/docs) and [ReDoc](https://api.aiod.eu/redoc) pages.

 To use the REST API, simply make HTTP requests to the different endpoints.
 Generally, these are `GET` requests when retrieving data, `PUT` requests when modifying data, `POST` requests when adding data, and `DEL` requests when deleting data.
+The video and text below show examples on how to use the REST API.

+## Introduction Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2nDj1_VjcWM?si=ncD7xaifSmbU5uzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## A Quick Example
 Here are some examples on how to list datasets in different environments:

 === "Python (requests)"